A quick recap: So far, we’ve discussed how differences in rates of return can serve as an indicator of currency price movement.

 This would then make their local currency more attractive than those of other economies offering lower returns on their fixed income market.For instance, let’s consider gilts and Euribors (we’re talking about U.K. bonds and European securities here!).

-If Euribors are offering a lower rate of return compared to gilts, investors would be discouraged from putting their money in euro zone’s fixed income market and would rather place their money in higher-yielding assets.
+If Euribors are offering a lower rate of return compared to gilts, investors would be discouraged from putting their money in the eurozone’s fixed income market and would rather place their money in higher-yielding assets.

 Because of that, the EUR could weaken against other currencies, particularly the GBP.This phenomenon applies to virtually any fixed income market and for any currency.